 VERTICAL MOSQUEMOSQUE CONCEPT TR, COMPETITION 2009 As cities become increasingly dense and aim for high-rise as a common typology or living and working religious buildings become more and more relegated to the background.
 In the past religious buildings were the highlights of any skyline city in both Europe and the Middle East.
 Istanbul cannot be thought of without the impacts of the mosques in its skyline.
 We propose that mosques play again a key role in the skyline of cities by researching ways in which to accommodate this religious function to a skyscraper.
 The scheme takes as point of departure the dome as it remains the most powerful architectural element of mosques in Turkey, but we proposed to invert it.
 This move allows the dome to be more readable from any point in the city.
 The roof of this inverted dome becomes then the courtyard of ablutions where also funerals can take place.
 Other functions such as library and administration are located above the religious space while offices and apartments can be located elsewhere.

-OFFICE BUILDINGSOFFICE BUILDING, MENORCA, SPAIN 2010 Work in the future will not be an exclusive place of reliability and efficiency, but a place where ideas are multiplied with each other in a friendly competitive atmosphere.
+START UPS ENVELOPEMENORCA, SPAIN.
+START UPS OFFICE COMPETITION.
+IND [Inter.National.Design] Work in the future will not be an exclusive place of reliability and efficiency, but a place where ideas are multiplied with each other in a friendly competitive atmosphere.
 The swap will be a place of smiles, conversation and inspiration; you may not even call it work.
 The identity of the building is the simple sum of activities: knowledge and exchange of ideas on the ground floor through classrooms, auditoriums and lunch production, experimentation and exchange through micro-modular offices are closer to a garage space, than to a house office space common.
 Finally, the Mediterranean climate allows the activities may be carried, in much of the year, out of tight places.
 We propose a cover industrial profile that allows contact between all offices under a nice shade in summer and bright in winter.
 In short, the building rather than a sealed volume, is a series of platforms that facilitate the exchange of information, putting into practice and spread from person to person.
 A space that results in the unexpected, that is flexible and can be in constant redefinition.

-CONCERT HALLELCHE CONCERT HALL, COMPETITION 2010 The proposal seeks a balance between the need to create a logo (urban symbol in this case) and a functional building.
-The site presented another challenge as it posed a great opportunity to leave an open chamber in a highly occupied urban fabric.
-The project seeks then to exploit this situation by expanding as further as possible the green area without precluding the necessity to create a clear identity building.
-Therefore, the proposal starts with a minimum footprint strategy.
-This in turn should be as permeable to public access as possible.
-That is to say the plot is almost entirely public and available throughout the ground floor.
-The outline of the building section presents an alternative to the dominant model of auditoriums by proposing an entrance below the stage and in opposite direction of the seats.
-This scheme is similar in sequence to the Greek amphitheatre when approached from the orchestra.
-This sequence space allows all viewers to have a close contact with the stage and the audience experience in different situations.
-The foyer usually a rectangular area is instead conceived as a linear foyer which is hanged from the auditorium allowing all users to view the city in between events.
+CONCERT HALL COMPETITIONELCHE, SPAIN.
+CONCERT HAL COMPETITION.
+IND [Inter.National.Design] The proposal seeks a balance between the need to create an icon and a functional building in a site that posed a great opportunity to leave a public void in a highly occupied urban fabric.
+The designs strategy make public all the ground level by expanding to its limits the green area through a minimum building footprint and a highly permeable ground floor.
+The outline of the building section presents an alternative to the dominant model of auditoriums by proposing a more direct transition from public space to seating area.
+This scheme is similar in sequence to the Greek amphitheater when approached from the orchestra allowing all viewers to have a close contact with the stage.
+The proposed foyer is a transparent ring that is hanged from the auditorium, allowing all users to view the city in between events.

 MEXICO PAVILLIONMEXICAN PAVILLION, SHANGHAI, CHINA, 2009 Shanghai Expo 2010 Competition In Collaboration with Hugo Sánchez (Taller Entorno) IND proposal for the flag of Mexico is a search for how to integrate three emergencies at a temporary building by means of a clear formal gesture.
 The flag is not about creating another volume in the Expo, but rather tries to express the lack of it.
 The project is the negative of a volume formed by two surfaces, ie the vacuum created by the apparent union between an artificial hill for public access and a series of micro umbrella.
 Together these two elements form a light cover surfaces for photo voltaic cells.
 The Promenade, a garden where there is shelter walkers from the expo as well as the visitor's pavilion.
 This space is made up of a garden column, which together with the structural columns to create a perception like a nursery, where a list of plants from different parts of the country took part in the exhibition hall.
 The gardens are columnar cylindrical structures are sufficient to permit the development of epiphytes, hanging ferns, gross and other natural conditions that require very little land for development and reproduction.
 The interior floor of the pavilion is left open through a modular space.
 The sample of the exhibit is based on a multi-column system.
 The column also functions as a key part of the structure also serves as an element of the exhibit, which functions as a lamp, in addition to being proposed to accommodate a system of shutters and screens, finally, as a basis for state objects.